haifengl/bigdata/README.md

 ### Java API

 HDFS is implemented in Java and provides a native Java API.
-To access HDFS in other programming languages, Thrift [^7] bindings are provided for Perl, Python, Ruby and PHP @HdfsThrift.
+To access HDFS in other programming languages, Thrift[^5] bindings are provided for Perl, Python, Ruby and PHP @HdfsThrift.
 In what follows, we will discuss how to work with HDFS Java API with a couple of small examples.
 First of all, we need to add the following dependencies to the project’s